DoctorMcKay/raw.js/README.md

 - `remaining` - The number of API calls that we're allowed to make this period before hitting the limit
 - `reset` - The number of seconds before the current limit period resets

+## captchaNeeded(callback)

+Checks whether a CAPTCHA is required for endpoints that support one.

+- `callback` - Required.
+	- `err` - A string explaining the error that occurred, or `null` if success
+	- `required` - `true` if a CAPTCHA is required, `false` otherwise

+## captcha(callback)

+Gets the URL of a new CAPTCHA image.
+Call this if `captchaNeeded` reports that you need a CAPTCHA.
+This can also be called to request a new image if the current one is unreadable.

+- `callback` - Required.
+	- `err` - A string explaining the error that occurred (an array of strings if multiple errors occurred), or `null` if success
+	- `url` - The URL to the new CAPTCHA image

 ## me(callback)

 *Scope: identity*